 According to new numbers released by the EPA, the 2021 Escalade with a standard 6.2-liter V8 and two-wheel drive gets just 17 miles per gallon combined.
-The four-wheel-drive Escalade, meanwhile, returns just 16 mpg combined with the same engine.
+The four-wheel-drive Escalade review unit we had, meanwhile, returns just 16 mpg combined with the same engine.
 Those numbers show that the Escalade is one of the least efficient SUVs of the competitive set – though, we don't have fuel economy numbers on the GMC Yukon with the same 6.2-liter V8 yet, just with the 5.3-liter V8.
 But of all of the group, the Infiniti QX80 is the thirstiest.

 |Engine||Horsepower||Transmission||Fuel Economy (2WD)||Fuel Economy (4WD)|

 |2020 BMW X7||4.4L V8||456||8-Speed Auto||15 / 21 / 17||15 / 21 / 17|